Board of Directors

 Passionate about fostering meaningful connections, Mackenzie works to bridge community members from all walks of life.
 Her commitment to building compassionate spaces shines through in her professional life as well as her personal.
 Outside of OAW, Mackenzie is a Small Business Owner focusing on community connection, affordable family activities and lifestyle.

 Sarah’s first connection to On Angels’ Wings was through her position as a Labor & Delivery nurse at Mercy Hospital, one of the local hospitals where OAW serves families of infant loss.
 Interacting with the organization directly since it’s inception, Sarah quickly became a reliable volunteer and community advocate for the work OAW does.
 She officially joined the organization as an Advisory Board member in 2024, deepening her resolve to be part of something that brings lasting impact and comfort to family’s during their most difficult moments.
-Sarah also serve now serves as the Chair of the Bereavement Committee at Mercy.
+Sarah also serves as the Chair of the Bereavement Committee at Mercy.